CMB spectral distortions as solutions to the Boltzmann equations: Introduction

-In this paper, we give a unified view to the above two issues by explicitly solving the Boltzmann equations for momentum~(frequency) dependent temperature perturbations.
-We notice the momentum dependence of the temperature perturbations which arises in contrast to zeroth and first order.
-There are infinite number of evolution equations corresponding to the continuous momentum.
-As pointed out, for example, in~\cite{Dodelson:1993xz}, we usually integrate the momentum and define the brightness perturbations at second order.
-This simplification is preferred since the anisotropy experiments do not focus on a spectroscopy; however, we should keep in mind that a lot of information is hidden in the nontrivial momentum dependence.
-We handle the infinite number of d.o.f. coming from the continuous momentum by replacing them with the infinite number of the parameters describing spectral distortions~\footnote{A similar manipulation called \textit{moment expansion} was originally proposed in~\cite{Stebbins:2007ve,Pitrou:2014ota}.
-The authors also tried to classify the spectral distortions in a systematic way.
-In their literatures, concrete analyses were not discussed in the presence of second or higher order collision terms, which are crucial for spectral distortions and central topics of this paper.}.
-Then fortunately, we find that the necessary number of parameters at second order is only two, and the equations are closed.
-In addition, we point out a possibility to solve the higher order Boltzmann equations systematically by introducing higher order spectral distortions such as linear Sunyaev-Zel'dovich~(SZ) effects.
-As an example, we construct the next leading order spectral distortions in our method.
-Observing such a tiny higher order spectral distortion can be the future works in the next few decades.
-On the other hand, the method may be useful as a prescription to non-equilibrium physics or non-linear evolution of the large scale structure~(LSS) as fluid dynamics of matters with gravitational interactions.
+In this paper, we give a unified view of the above two issues by explicitly solving the Boltzmann equations with momentum~(frequency) dependent temperature perturbations.
+We discuss frequency dependence of the temperature perturbations which arises at nonlinear order.
+There is an infinite number of evolution equations corresponding to each frequency.
+As pointed out, for example, in~\cite{Dodelson:1993xz}, we usually integrate the photon momentum and define the brightness perturbations at second order.
+This simplification has been widespread since the anisotropy experiments do not focus on spectroscopy; however, we should keep in mind that much information is hidden in the nontrivial momentum dependence.
+We handle such an infinite number of d.o.f. coming from the continuous momentum by replacing it with an infinite number of the parameters describing spectral distortions~\footnote{A similar manipulation called \textit{moment expansion} was initially proposed in~\cite{Stebbins:2007ve,Pitrou:2014ota}.
+The authors also tried to classify the spectral distortions systematically.
+In their literature, detailed analyses were not discussed in the presence of second or higher order collision terms, which are crucial for spectral distortions and central topics of this paper.}.
+Then, we find that the second order photon Boltzmann equation falls into two frequency independent equations.
+Besides, we point out a possibility to solve the higher order Boltzmann equations systematically by introducing higher order spectral distortions.
+As an example, we construct the cubic order spectral distortions in our method.
+Observing such a little higher order spectral distortion can be the future works in the next few decades.
+On the other hand, the method may be useful as a prescription to non-equilibrium physics or non-linear evolution of the large-scale structure~(LSS) as fluid dynamics of matters with gravitational interactions.